Penang Food Guide – 40 Street Food To Try in 2023

 Ais Kacang

-If you don’t fancy coconut milk dessert, Ais Kacang may be the just iced bowl for you.
+Ais Kacang may be the just iced bowl if you don’t fancy coconut milk dessert.

 Ais Kacang combines shaved ice, red kidney beans, grass jelly, sweet corn, and assorted fruits generously drizzled with Sarsi and rose syrup and topped with condensed milk.